mohamadwael453/AI-Data-scientest-Diplom/Assignments /README.md

 **Mohamed Eid**
 Electrical Power & Energy Systems Engineering Student ⚡ AI & Data Science Enthusiast 🤖
+---

-⭐ This folder is actively updated with new assignments regularly.
+> ⭐ This repository is actively maintained and updated with new content regularly.